occiware/ecore/clouddesigner/org.occiware.clouddesigner.occi.docker.connector/README.md

 Lunch the modeler
 ----------------
-To lunch the modeler follow the steps
+To lunch the modeler follow these steps

-Start your eclipse IDE in `Run` menu chose `Run Configurations..`
+* Start your eclipse IDE in `Run` menu chose `Run Configurations..` (We assume that the OCCIWARE/ecore project is already lunched in your IDE).

 ![Run Configurations...](https://raw.githubusercontent.com/occiware/dev-tools/master/eclipse/images/run.png "Run Configurations...")

-Click on `Run` button.
+* Click on `Run` button.

-After few minutes, a new Eclipse IDE will appears.
+* After few minutes, a new Eclipse IDE will appears.

-Import the project "org.occiware.clouddesigner.occi.docker.samples" using `Import`, `Projects from Git`
+* Import the project "org.occiware.clouddesigner.occi.docker.samples" using `Import`, `Projects from Git`.

-When the project is imported, make a right click on it and choose  `Viewpoint Selections`.
+* When the project is imported, make a right click on it and choose  `Viewpoint Selections`.

 ![Viewpoint Selections](https://raw.githubusercontent.com/occiware/dev-tools/master/eclipse/images/vs.png "Viewpoint Selections")

-Check that the `docker` box is checked as shown in the picture below.
+* Check that the `docker` box is checked as shown in the picture below.

 ![Viewpoint Selections](https://raw.githubusercontent.com/occiware/dev-tools/master/eclipse/images/view.png "Viewpoint Selections")